alewin/useWorker/README.md

 <h1 align="center">
   <br>
   <img width="300px" src="logo.png" alt="useWorker"
     title="useWorker() Use web workers with react hook" />
   <br>
 </h1>

+#  ⚠️ Important Notice: Library Refactoring in Progress ⚠️

+A major refactoring of this library is currently underway.
+By the end of October/November 2024, we will release significant updates including:

+- Full compatibility with React 17/18/19
+- Improvements and optimizations
+- Enhanced TypeScript support
+- New features and capabilities

+Stay tuned for these upcoming changes! 🚀

 <h2 align="center">
   Use web workers with react hook